-Bipolar disorder is a chronic mental illness which causes severe mood swings ranging from extreme highs (mania) to extreme lows (depression).
-Bipolar mood swings may occur several times a year, or only rarely.
+Bipolar disorder is a chronic mental illness which causes severe shifts in mood ranging from extreme highs (mania) to extreme lows (depression).
+Bipolar disorder shifts in mood may occur several times a year, or only rarely.

 - Bipolar I disorder, characterized by at least one manic episode.
 This may or may not be followed by a depressive episode.

 - Bipolar II disorder, characterized by at least one major depressive episode lasting at least two weeks, and at least one episode of hypomania (a milder condition than mania) that lasts for at least four days.

 The specific symptoms of bipolar disorder vary depending on which type of bipolar disorder is diagnosed.
 However, some symptoms are common in most people with bipolar disorder.
 These symptoms include:

 - trouble concentrating